willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 * Heroku (password protected)

 What needs to be protected?
-* reCaptcha secret (in _config.yml, staticman.yml, and every post with a comment form).
+* reCaptcha secret key (in _config.yml, staticman.yml, and every post with a comment form).
 * MailGun API key (in staticman.yml).
 * MailGun domain (in staticman.yml).
 * Subscriber email addresses stored at GitHub.

 What are these used for?
-* Encrypted reCaptcha secret is passed to Staticman when Submit is clicked.
+* Encrypted reCaptcha secret key is passed to Staticman when Submit is clicked.
 Staticman decrypts it to cleartext and uses it to perform the reCaptcha test.
 * Encrypted MailGun API key is passed to Staticman via staticman.yml and decrypted by Staticman.
 The cleartext API key is uses as a password to send requests to MailGun.
 This prevents bad guys from accessing your MailGun account to send mail or grab your mailing lists.
 * Encrypted MailGun domain is passed to Staticman via staticman.yml and decrypted by Staticman.
 This protects your specific MailGun domain from being known by bad guys to make it harder to send to your mailing lists.
 (I'm weakening this protection by mentioning my MailGun domain in this article.)
 * Subscriber email addresses are saved as cleartext at MailGun but get obfuscated in comment files sent to GitHub.